Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 How To Make Them

-Preheat your oven to 350°F. Mix the peanut butter and eggs first — you want that base smooth before adding flour.
-Add water one tablespoon at a time until the dough holds together without cracking.
-Roll it out to 1/4 inch thick on a floured surface.
+Heat oven to 350F.
+Beat peanut butter and eggs until combined.
+Add flour and stir until combined.
+Add water, one tablespoon at a time, until the dough is stiff enough to hold together without cracking.
+Roll out dough to 1/4 inch thick on a floured surface.

 Prep Time: 15 mins | Cook Time: 15 mins | Makes: ~20 cookies